Careers360 Logo

 (Q both cones are same)

-Hence the surface area of the combination is 854 cm2
+Hence, the surface area of the combination is 854 cm2

 Question:8

 Two solid cones A and B are placed in a cylindrical tube as shown in the Figure.
-The ratio of their capacities are 2:1.
+The ratio of their capacities is 2:1.
 Find the heights and capacities of cones.
 Also, find the volume of the remaining portion of the cylinder.

 Answer 396.18 cm3